Posts Tagged ‘ADHD’

 You’ve got the passion.
 The ideas.
 The desire to serve and make a difference.
 But somehow, your business still lives mostly in your head—or in half-finished notebooks, abandoned task lists, and late-night Google rabbit holes.If you’re a woman with ADHD trying to build a heart-centered business, you’re not lazy, flaky, or unmotivated.
 You’re navigating the…

-Read MoreLoving Someone with ADHD When You Don’t Have It — Navigating Parenting, Partnership, and the Unexpected
+Read MoreLoving Someone with ADHD When You Don’t Have It: Navigating Partnership and Parenting

 Read More